-You need the following items for your Isildur from The Rings of Power Halloween costume:
+You will need the following items for your Isildur from The Rings of Power Halloween costume:

 - Long Wavy Black Wig

 Isildur was the eldest son of Elendil and brother of Anárion.
 He and Anárion founded and ruled Gondor in the south together while their father lived in Arnor in the north.
 In the War of the Last Alliance, Isildur cut the One Ring from Sauron's hand, but he refused to destroy it.
 Isildur was later killed by orcs and the ring was lost in the Gladden Fields disaster for nearly 2,500 years.